Charlie Blackmon Player Props: Rockies vs. Marlins

 Charlie Blackmon At The Plate

-- Blackmon is hitting .276 with 11 doubles, a triple, three home runs and 18 walks.
+- Blackmon is batting .275 with 12 doubles, a triple, three home runs and 18 walks.

-- Among the qualifying hitters, he ranks 52nd in batting average, while his on-base percentage ranks 34th and he is 84th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 53rd, his on-base percentage ranks 35th, and he is 83rd in the league in slugging.

+- Blackmon will look to extend his four-game hitting streak.
+He's batting .250 in his last outings.

-- He has gone deep in 7.1% of his games this year, and 1.6% of his trips to the plate.
+- He has hit a home run in 7.0% of his games this season, and 1.6% of his trips to the dish.

-- In 45.2% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (9.5%).
+- In 46.5% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (9.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.